kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/roadmap-uses.md

-In each mailbox workspace, the corresponding APIBinding's [list of accepted PermissionClaims](https://github.com/kcp-dev/kcp/blob/v0.11.0/pkg/apis/apis/v1alpha1/types_apibinding.go#L81) has an etry for every resource downsynced or upsynced to that workspace.
+In each mailbox workspace, the corresponding APIBinding's [list of accepted PermissionClaims](https://github.com/kcp-dev/kcp/blob/v0.11.0/pkg/apis/apis/v1alpha1/types_apibinding.go#L81) has an entry for every resource downsynced or upsynced to that workspace.

 As a consequence, the APIExport's view holds all the objects whose